glenAshley/getsmart-js/README.md

 isProduction Boolean (optional) Will only check modification dates the first run if true.
 Defaults to NODE_ENV == 'production'.

 src String (required) The source directory of the source JavaScript files.

-dest String (required) The destination directory for the processed files.